MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 The managed identity must have the necessary permissions to perform the operation.
 For example in Azure Blob Storage, to read from the blob the managed identity needs the Storage Blob Data Reader role and to export to the blob the managed identity needs the Storage Blob Data Contributor role.
 To learn more, see [Azure Blob Storage / Data Lake Storage Gen2 access control](/azure/storage/blobs/data-lake-storage-access-control-model#role-based-access-control-azure-rbac) or [Data Lake Storage Gen1 access control](/azure/data-lake-store/data-lake-store-security-overview#azure-rbac-for-account-management).

 > [!NOTE]
-> Managed identity is only supported in specific Azure Data Explorer flows.
+> Managed identity is only supported in specific flows.
 For more information, see [Managed identities overview](../../../managed-identities-overview.md).

 ## Shared Access (SAS) token